theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 #### Nanopore single-cell transcriptome sequencing

 Long-read single-cell sequencing approaches rarely used UMI {cite}`Singh2019` or did not perform UMI correction {cite}`Gupta2018` and therefore assigned novel UMI reads to novel UMIs.
 Due to the higher sequencing error rate of long-read sequencers this causes serious issues {cite}`Lebrigand2020`.
-Lebigrand et al. introduced ScNaUmi-seq (Single-cell Nanopore sequencing with UMIs) which combines Nanopore sequencing with cell barcode and UMI assignment.
+Lebrigand et al. introduced ScNaUmi-seq (Single-cell Nanopore sequencing with UMIs) which combines Nanopore sequencing with cell barcode and UMI assignment.
 The barcode assignment is guided with Illumina data by comparing the cell bar code sequences found in the Nanopore reads with those recovered from the Illumina reads for the same region or gene {cite}`Lebrigand2020`.
 However, this effectively requires two single-cell libraries. scCOLOR-seq computationally identifies barcodes without errors using nucleotide pair complementary across the full length of the barcode.
 These barcodes are then used as guides to correct the remaining erroneous barcodes {cite}`Philpott2021`.
 A modified UMI-tools directional network based method corrects for UMI sequence duplication.

 Strengths: